jorants/purere/README.md

 pip install .
 ```

-After which your code should work with the drop in replacement
+After which your normal python code should work with the drop in replacement
 ```
 import purere as re
 ```

+If you want to generate python code that can be run standalone, you may use the functions `purere.get_headers()` and `purere.compile_to_py(pattern,flags=0,name='regex')`.
+The first of these should be included once in the generated python code and defines the classes for Pattern and Match.
+The second is called for each pattern that you want to compile to code. `pattern` and `flags` have the same meaning as normal. `name` is the name of the resulting pattern in the scope of the code.

 ## Development status